Qabel/qabel.github.io/_docs/Threat-Model.md

 An attacker has no advanced capabilities regarding security by being a Qabel user.

 ###3.
 Qabel Servers
 Since a user has to be authenticated to be able to upload files on the server the provider knows the prefixes of each identity.
 Due to this it is able to monitor all file writes and can match them to the registered user.
+During the creation of a folder it can observe in which parent folder it is created.
+Thereby it can reconstruct the directory tree of *A*.
+As soon as a user requests (meta) files in the order of the (sub-)directory tree, *O* can assume that *A* shared the (sub-)directory with the user.

 ###4.i.
 Client Eavesdropper
 A client eavesdropper can observe which storage server a user writes to and which storage servers it reads from.
-It can guess which drop server*s* a user uses to receive message (most requested drop server*s*) but it cannot guess the specific drop ID.
+It can guess which drop server*s* a user uses to receive message (most requested drop server*s*) but it cannot guess the specific drop ID (since the message lengths should be similar and thus indistinguishable).

+The user messages are distinguishable by the number, size and destination of requests (see (this issue)[https://github.com/Qabel/qabel.github.io/issues/124]).
+Hence the client eavesdropper can observer which actions are performed by the user.

 ###4.ii.
 Drop Eavesdropper
 As far as a drop eavesdropper only observes one drop server it cannot conclude which user uses the drop server randomly and which uses it to communicate.